neilnainani/odin-recipes/README.md

 # odin-recipes
-This project is about making a recipes website.
-So far, I have learned about how to add emphasis to text (italicize) or make a text "strong" (bold).
-I have also learned how to add images from across the web or images from my computer on to a website.
-I have also learned how to add links to other websites and links to other sites in our directory in a secure fashion.
+This project is from the Odin Project's curriculum, I applied what I learned about HTML to do the following:
+Add images to websites
+Add links to websites
+Make ordered and unordered lists on websites
+Use appropiate heading sizes on websites